-- Close the grill lid and continue cooking on low heat for about three to five minutes, just until the toppings are warm, the cheese is melted, and the crust is cooked through and golden.
+- Close the grill lid and continue cooking on low heat for about 3-5 minutes, just until the toppings are warm, the cheese is melted, and the crust is cooked through and golden.

 - Transfer to a serving tray or pizza stone, cut into slices, and serve.